 (5) Ignore the culture of unsafe behavior.

 Not making safe behavior personal and not holding each other accountable for making it safe at work is a huge mistake.
 Allowing our fellow employees to continue unsafe behaviors is often disastrous.
 We are our brothers and sisters’ keepers.
 Not unlike when we play team sports games, we must take the opportunity to coach our fellow employees who are missing the safe behaviors they need to do so they go home safely every night.

 A safety culture can make or break your workplace, literally.
-If you need to formulate a plan for improving your safety culture, check out this post.
+You need to formulate a plan for improving your safety culture.

 (6) Miscalculate the power of groups actively caring about each other.

 Inviting co-workers to give us feedback and coaching when they see us doing something unsafe is a wonderful way to increase the team approach to safety.
 Unless invited, our coworkers may feel reluctant to bring our mistakes to our attention for fear of a poor reaction.
 We’re in this together so why not open up the discussion and invite each other to help us through the challenges of behaving safely.

 I’m not sure what happened historically to make us believe that we could deliver safety to employees like a pizza.
 The sooner we hold everyone accountable for safe production and not just production with safety added on, the better off we’ll all be.
 Challenging employees to come up with the ways to make their work safe is well documented as a sure fire way to increase your safety performance.

 (8) Measure results and not the activities that create safety.